djunamay/geneclusters/README.md

 ### Kernighan-Lin Heuristic
 This code implements the Kernighan-Lin algorithm, described [here](https://ieeexplore.ieee.org/document/6771089), to partition a bipartite graph (weighted or unweighted edges) into a number of specified partitions, with the objective of minimizing the (weighted) sum of edges crossing partitions.

-Since this is simply a heuristic, it does not guarantee an optimal solution and how different parameters impact its performance (KL_modified, random_labels), and how it performs relative to other clustering algorithms, will likely depend on the graph at hand.
-However, some preliminary benchmarking suggests that the algorithm performs better (with respect to the objective function), when compared to other methods, such as spectral clustering.

-Other algorithms have other objectives; The Leiden clustering algorithm maximizes a "modularity" score [here](https://www.nature.com/articles/s41598-019-41695-z) as its objective function, which quantifies how connected nodes within a partition are compared to a random network.
-As such, which algorithm we want to use to remove redundancies in our biological pathway databases depends on our biological motivation...
-[Note: Let's look at how the Kernighan heuristic peforms with regard to modularity.]

 <img src="README_files/method2.png" alt= “” width="80%" height="80%">